ihmeuw/vivarium/README.md

 4. See if it works: `python examples/hello_world.py`
 5. If you seem to be missing some dependencies, try installing them with pip: `pip install -r requirements.txt` #TODO: or conda?

+## Path to the Data
+By default CEAM assumes that you're filesystem is like the one on the cluster.
+If that's not the case then you'll need to tell the system where to find the datafiles.
+Do this by creating a file called `ceam.cfg` in your home directory.
+It's contents should look like this:
+    [general]
+    reference_data_directory=PATH_TO_THE_J_DRIVE/Project/Cost_Effectiveness/dev/data_processed
+    population_data_directory=PATH_TO_THE_J_DRIVE/Project/Cost_Effectiveness/dev/data_processed/population_columns

+Protip: You can override any configuration using this file.
+Take a look at ceam/config.cfg to get an idea what other configuration variables there are.

 ## Testing
 All tests are in the tests directory.
 Test files should correspond with the files they test.
 So, `ceam/engine.py` will have `tests/test_engine.py`.
 Run the tests by invoking `py.test`.